 On this page you'll find out more about our current house conservation project, behind the scenes action and current news from the team at Mount Stewart.

-Last year saw the beginning of a new journey at Mount Stewart.
-The house has just embarked on a three year project which will involve important conservation work to our Grade A listed building.
+The house is currently undergoing a three year project which will involve important conservation work to our Grade A listed building.

 We have a dedicated page with lots of information about the project and the opportunity to learn more about the team behind the work we're doing.